Sumeet138/Vault/README.md

 ## The Solution

-PIVY gives you one shareable link like `iota.pivy.me/yourname`.
+VAULT gives you one shareable link like `iota.vault.me/yourname`.
 Share it anywhere.

 Each person who pays you gets a unique, mathematically unlinkable address.
 They send to that address.
 You control the funds.
 Nobody can connect the dots.